solehudinmq/segregato/README.md

     pool: <db-replicaN-pool>
 ```

-For more details, you can see the example in the folder [example/database.yml](URL atau Path Tujuannya)
+For more details, you can see the example in the folder [example/database.yml](https://github.com/solehudinmq/segregato/blob/development/example/database.yml).

 ## Environment Configuration